TechsCode-Team/InsaneVaultsWiki/features/vaultextendsinventory.md

 Now you can Press Q to toggle the status of this Feature
 <br>

-*Here's a shortend version of the Lose Money on Death settings:*
+*Here's a shortend version of the Vault Extends Inventory Settings:*
 `/iv >> Features >> Vault Extends Inventory`
 <br>